SirSkaro/battle-master/README.md

 Pokemon Showdown will be available at `http://localhost:8000`.

 ## Contributing
 This project is currently for scholastic credit.
-As such, not contributions will be accepted until after the class finishes (May 2024).
+Contributing is welcome, however I will need to record what your contributions are.

+### Contributions to date
+- godpow - [PR #2](https://github.com/SirSkaro/battle-master/pull/2) - added CLI option to have the agent look for battles on the ranked ladder.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)